Skip to main content

 These regulations provided a degree of certainty for employers in designing their wellness programs, allowing them to structure incentives in a way that was both attractive to employees and compliant with the law.

 In 2017, a federal court agreed with the AARP, ruling that the EEOC had not provided sufficient justification for the 30% limit and vacating that portion of the rules, with the decision taking effect on January 1, 2019.
-This legal challenge and subsequent court ruling created a significant void in the regulatory framework, leaving employers without a for incentives.
+This legal challenge and subsequent court ruling created a significant void in the regulatory framework, leaving employers without a clear safe harbor for their wellness program incentives.

 The absence of a specific incentive limit has led to a period of uncertainty, forcing employers to navigate a complex legal landscape where the “voluntariness” of a program is subject to a more nuanced, case-by-case analysis.